jkmadsen/Bootleg-Memes/README.md

 # Bootleg-Memes
 Google App built directly on top of the Google Docs Translate Add-On example that iteratively re-translates text, for the sake of memes.

+I really want to thank the original author(s) of the example I shamelessly copied and is currently about 98% of this codebase.
+The example can be found [here](https://developers.google.com/apps-script/quickstart/docs)

 # Installation
 This Google App is supposed to be used as a Docs Add On.
 I don't want to even try to publish it as A) it looks like a hassle B) Google probably won't publish an almost literal copy of one of their examples C) I don't want to come up with a logo.
 So the installation is manual, and pretty crappy.